rachel0427/CSE230_project/README.md

   Stormy day – health bar decreases faster

 #### Examples of Activities
-There are various activities for user to choose.
+There are various activities for user to choose each day.
 Different activites consume varying units of time and have different effects on the character's state.
 Here are some examples:

   Picking Coconuts (Cost: 2 time blocks.
 Reward: +5 to hunger bar, +10 to thirst bar)